1jour1vin

 About the estate:

-Based in Cosprons, a hamlet in Port-Vendres, Philippe Gard has chosen to set himself apart from most of the local wine producers, and his wines reflect his personality.
-With a string of degrees to his name, this agricultural engineer and oenologist arrived in the region in 1997, after spending many years camping in the wild.
-He created his estate in 1997, which now covers 15 hectares.
-While many others make sweet wines out of tradition and heritage, he has chosen to make high-end wines.
-These are aged for a long time, and above all with the lees from the current vintage, not those from the previous ten years!
-As for Collioure wines, which account for 80% of production, they offer several identities, sometimes by the sea, sometimes at altitude, but always with the same precision on the palate.
+Based in Cosprons, a hamlet of Port-Vendres, Philippe Gard has chosen to set himself apart from most of the region’s winemakers, and his wines reflect his personality.
+Armed with a host of degrees, this agricultural engineer and oenologist arrived in the region in 1997, after spending many years camping in the wild there.
+He founded his estate in 1997, which now spans 15 hectares.
+While so many others produce sweet wines out of tradition and heritage, he chose to make them, focusing on the high end.
+Long aging periods, and above all with the lees from the current vintage, not those from the previous ten years!
+As for the Collioure wines, which make up 80% of production, they offer several distinct styles—some from the coast, others from higher elevations—but always with the same precision on the palate.

 Hachette Wine Guide